 Horus was the son of Isis and Osiris.
 He was a sun god and often linked with the falcon.
 The eye of Horus was a common symbol of protection.

-As a symbol of fertility the loop represented the vagina and the line below the penis in union with the vagina.
+As a symbol of fertility the loop represented the female organ and the line below represented the male organ.
 This certainly also reflects the creation of new life not to be misunderstood.

 This is man and woman in perfect union.
 By joining together man and woman in perfect harmony, new life is created.